gethomepage/homepage/docs/configs/settings.md

 ## Status Style

-You can choose from the following styles for status / ping: `dot` or `basic`
+You can choose from the following styles for docker or k8s status and ping: `dot` or `basic`

-The default is no value, and displays the ping response time in ms. `dot` shows a green dot for a successful ping, and `basic` shows either ONLINE or OFFLINE to match the status style of Docker containers.
+The default is no value, and displays the ping response time in ms. `dot` shows a green dot for a successful ping or healthy status, and `basic` shows either ONLINE or OFFLINE to match the status style of Docker containers.
 For example:

 ```yaml
     - Sonarr: